Jim Saah Learned How to Use His Camera During the Height of DC Hardcore

 And then the live show… everything was just full on: sweating and performing in little shorts that would be soaked, laying in the crowd… it was just kind of a visceral thing, with sweat and spit getting on each other, the loud music.
 It was very tense.

-It seems like Black Flag fitted perfectly into the DC scene, even though Henry was the only one who grew up there.
+It seems like Black Flag fit perfectly into the DC scene, even though Henry was the only one who grew up there.

 Yeah, he was in S.O.A and a couple other DC bands before he joined Black Flag.
 I guess some people think they might be from DC, but he did move out to Los Angeles to be in the band, I think.

 When Minor Threat broke up.
-They were my favourite band – and Faith.
-Most of the bands I was into in the early-80s had broken up.
-And then there was this new crop of bands like Rites of Spring and Beefeater and the “Revolution Summer”-era stuff.
+They were my favorite band—and Faith.
+Most of the bands I was into in the early 80s had broken up.
+And then there was this new crop of bands like Rites of Spring and Beefeater and the “Revolution Summer”–era stuff.

 It seems like most of the bands weren’t so keen to promote the political causes that a lot of the gigs were in aid of.
 Was that another factor?